 Companies following the SBTi Criteria and Recommendations for Near-term Targets and SBTi Corporate Net Zero Standard will be required to disclose this metric.
 Additionally, this metric can be found within section 29 (a) of the most up to date IFRS S2 standards.
-Lastly, this metric can be found within the GRI framework 305-3: Other indirect (scope 3) emissions and within the most up to date TCFD framework within Metrics and Targets recommended disclosure (b).
+Lastly, this metric can be found within the GRI framework 305-3: Other indirect (scope 3) emissions.